fotinakis/jsonapi-serializers/README.md

 Note: if you override `self_link` in your serializer and leave out `base_url`, it will not be included.

-### Root jsonapi object
+### Root 'jsonapi' object

-You can pass a `jsonapi` argument to specify a top-level jsonapi block containing the version of JSON:API in use:
+You can pass a `jsonapi` argument to specify a [top-level "jsonapi" key](http://jsonapi.org/format/#document-jsonapi-object) containing the version of JSON:API in use:

 ```ruby
 JSONAPI::Serializer.serialize(post, jsonapi: {version: '1.0'})